-The cash surrender value of life insurance policies is net of any outstanding policy loans and totaled \$1,969,802 and \$1,960,444 as of June 30, 2021 and 2020, respectively.
-The net death benefit value of the underlying life insurance in force at June 30, 2021 and 2020 is approximately \$8.2 and \$8.3 million, respectively.
+The cash surrender value of life insurance policies is net of any outstanding policy loans and totaled \$1,989,551 and \$1,969,802 as of June 30, 2022 and 2021, respectively.
+The net death benefit value of the underlying life insurance in force was approximately \$8.2 million at June 30, 2022 and 2021.
 Various individuals have donated policies with the Foundation designated as beneficiary and owner; however, only the cash surrender value is reflected in the financial statements since the insured individuals can stop paying policy premiums at their discretion.